Find out what all the various words you hear about the weather mean in our Weather Words dictionary.

 Altitude is another word for height.
 When you are flying in an aeroplane, you are at a higher altitude than when you are on the ground.
 If you climb a mountain, you are at a higher altitude at the top than at the bottom.
 Altitude can be measured in metres or in feet, and starts from sea level - which is the surface of the ocean.
 If you are at sea level, you are at zero altitude.

 The autumn months are September, October, November.
 Autumn is when it starts to get cooler and less sunny.
 There is less daylight in the autumn.
 In autumn many plants stop growing.
-Many leaves turn yellow and brown and fall from the trees in autumn.
+Many leaves turn red, yellow or brown and fall from the trees in autumn.